Professional practice

 • Advising in relation to a high-profile development project that has attracted significant media attention.
 The issues included general public law principles and procedure, the National Security and Investment Act 2021, public procurement rules, competition rules, and state aid rules.

-• Advising a Government department of its obligations under various trade treaties, and how those obligations might impact upon Government policy.
+• Advising a Government department of its obligations under various trade treaties.

 • Acting in an unlawful detention case.